-Include milestones in this process to help guide your new hires to success and reinforce the areas in which they accel.
+Include milestones in this process to help guide your new hires to success and reinforce the areas in which they excel.
 Provide appropriate tools and resources to help manage their goals along the way.
 An outline of goals and methods is another key factor in bolstering the onboarding process for new employees.

 4. Prioritize Performance Evaluations

 The onboarding process doesn’t stop once an employee is hired and settled in.
 Staying on top of their performance is another way that you make evident your commitment to the company’s goals and to the employee’s growth.